 “You only worry about losers.
 A typical intellectual.
 Egotistic, but compassionate.”

-Mastroianni, 36 and Moreau, 32, were both the rage in ’61; he from La Dolce Vita and the same year’s Divorce Italian Style, her from The Lovers and The 400 Blows.
-Framed against and hemmed in by the cold modern architecture of the city, and the stifling indulgence and false gaiety of the party, both actor’s natural ebullience is restricted to brief flashes, as the main theme of bored suffering forces them to downshift into gloom.
+Mastroianni, 36, and Moreau, 32, were both the rage in ’61; he from La Dolce Vita and the same year’s Divorce Italian Style, she from The Lovers and The 400 Blows.
+Framed against and hemmed in by the cold modern architecture of the city, and the stifling indulgence and false gaiety of the party, the natural ebullience each project is restricted to brief flashes, as the main theme of bored suffering forces them to downshift into gloom.
 Moreau’s even given an unflattering hairstyle to reduce her soft beauty to a whispered plainness.
 As effective as both of their performances are, conveying crushing pain through minute inflections, neither were particularly enamored of their experience with the director.*

 “My husband’s having a particularly bad day.”

-Antonioni makes the severe modernistic look of 60s Milan’s skyscrapers look even less inviting than contemporary Brazil’s human-sparse monolith of its then-futuristic capital of Brasilia, hewed out of the jungle to look like something dropped in from Jupiter.
-The glamorous—and soulless—party at the villa was filmed in some ostentatious bourgeoisie layout in Sesto San Giovanni (ironically a place known for its heavy Communist politics); the settings in the story—and how they’re shot—amount to virtual characters, with maybe more to say about sapped spirit than the husk-shucked humans.
+Antonioni makes the severe modernistic look of 60s Milan’s skyscrapers look even less inviting than contemporary Brazil’s human-sparse monolith displayed in its then-futuristic capital of Brasilia, hewed out of the jungle to look like something dropped in from Jupiter.
+The glamorous—and soulless—party at the villa was filmed in some ostentatious bourgeoisie layout in Sesto San Giovanni (ironically a place known for its heavy Communist politics); the settings in the story—and how they’re shot—amount to virtual characters, their mute framework maybe say about sapped spirit than the husk-shucked humans.
 For many viewers the austere visual stylization and abstract dissection of cool chic and dead weight is a marvel of raw yet clinical observation, for others it has too many whiffs of glibness posing as depth.
-That’s also true of the dialogue, which varies between rich and flat.
+That’s also true of the dialogue, which pings between between rich and flat.
 Like so many films that rely on subtitles for non-natives, the condition leaves room to muse how much is literally lost in translation.
 From the first shot on, many moments vibrate with impact, but the finale, with the focus duo starting to make love in a sand trap on a golf course, comes off pretentious, ridiculous.